Arbor Law Limited – Complaints Handling Policy

 You should enclose all relevant correspondence or documentation to support your complaint.

-If you are not satisfied with the firm’s response, or if we do not resolve your complaint within six weeks of your contacting us, then the Legal Ombudsman may be able to consider your complaint.
-There are, however, restrictions to this service, as set out on the Ombudsman’s website (see below).
+In the event that you are not satisfied with our final determination letter, or if we do not resolve your complaint within eight weeks of your contacting us, then the Legal Ombudsman may be able to consider your complaint.
+There are, however, restrictions to this service, as set out on the Ombudsman’s website.

 You may also be able to object to our invoice by applying to the court for an assessment under Part III of the Solicitors Act 1974.
 If you exercise this right, you could be prevented from making a complaint to the Legal Ombudsman.
 In addition, if you apply to the court for an assessment and if all or part of the bill remains unpaid at the end of that assessment, we are entitled to charge interest.
 There are strict time limits that apply to this process and you may wish to seek independent legal advice on the issue.